BostonPublicSchools/BPSTranspoReportR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# RVersatransRP
+# BPSTranspoReportR

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of RVersatransRP is to provide easy to use functions for querying and formatting data from a Versatrans Routing & Planning database.
+The goal of BPSTranspoReportR is to provide easy to use functions for querying and formatting data from a Versatrans Routing & Planning database.

 ## Installation

-RVersatransRP is currently available from our [shared Google Drive folder](https://drive.google.com/drive/folders/1e_C8c5epf8IqcKyP4g9TzaFm1Vnlr8wM?usp=sharing).
+BPSTranspoReportR is currently available from our [shared Google Drive folder](https://drive.google.com/drive/folders/1e_C8c5epf8IqcKyP4g9TzaFm1Vnlr8wM?usp=sharing).
 I don’t think there is any easy way to install or update directly from there, so you will need to download/sync this shared drive to your local